 I heaved my duffel bags over my shoulders and picked up my ancient suitcase.
-As I walked closer to the lodge itself, I took in the detail of the building.
+As I walked closer to the lodge itself, feeling a mist of cold rain on my skin, I took in the detail of the building.
 It was cabin-like, similar to the Lincoln Logs I used to play with as a child.
 The size of it astonished me; I'd envisioned some sort of pastel-painted, old-time, small bed-and-breakfast you would see on a side street in New England.
 But it was charming.
 A log mansion.

 This is it, Bella.
 Let's go.

 I made my way down the path and took a deep breath.